hanssergiome/hanssergiome/README.md

 ### ABOUT
-My name is Hans, im a Java Developer, working on that 1% better everyday
+My name is Hans, im a Java Developer working on that 1% better everyday

 <div>